 The National Accounts statistics, institutional sectors, are part of the national accounts system and consist of coherent definitions and classifications that show how the income of the sectors is created, distributed and redistributed.
 They provide both a description of the economy in general and of the transactions between persons, enterprises and institutions.
 The national accounts also include transactions between Denmark and the rest of the world.
 This set of statistics was first published in 1983.
 Coherent annual time series are available back to 1995, while quarterly figures are available from the first quarter of 1999 onwards.

-The national accounts provide an overview of the activities and the development of the Danish economy.
-They contain key indicators such as the gross domestic product (GDP) and figures for private consumption, investments, exports and imports, employment and earnings as well as the profit in six main sectors (non-financial corporations, financial corporations, general government, households, non-profit institutions serving households (NPISH) and the external sector) and productivity in the industries.
+The sector accounts provide an overview of the activities and the development of the Danish economy.
+They contain key indicators such as the gross value added (GDP) and figures for private consumption, investments, exports and imports, earnings and property incomes as well as the profit in six main sectors (non-financial corporations, financial corporations, general government, households, non-profit institutions serving households (NPISH) and the external sector) and productivity in the industries.
 They also include figures for the many sub-classifications, which facilitates analysis of various cross-sections of the national economy.

 Basically, all economic statistics available are used for the national accounts.
 When the first estimate for a given period is prepared, it is done before all source data for the period is available.
 The calculations are based on the structure of the last final national accounts, which is projected with indicators from e.g. the business cycle statistics.
 When new source data becomes available, it is incorporated in the national accounts at set intervals.
 Three years after a given period, the national accounts are regarded as final.